YOUR HOME

 Cortona itself has a lot to offer, from great food and wine to culture and art.
 Visit one of our recommended restaurants or go to the market (on Saturday mornings) less than 200m from Palazzo Passerini and buy the ingredients to cook in the kitchen on our Italian Smeg range.
 Visit Santa Margherita at the top of the town or wander amongst the many art galleries.
 Play tennis at the amazingly located Cortona Tennis Club overlooking the Val di Chiana or walk along the avenue of trees in the Parterre to the swimming pool.

-If it’s countryside you want, just walk to the Etruscan walls (2-3,000 years old) of the city and look towards the Val di Chiana or North towards the Umbrian mountains.
+If it’s the countryside you want, just walk to the Etruscan walls (2-3,000 years old) of the city and look towards the Val di Chiana or North towards the Umbrian mountains.
 Walk out of the town (gate) to Le Celle di San Francesco dating back to 1221; the retreat of St Francis of Assisi to find peace in the Umbrian forests with its oak, chestnuts and beech trees and maybe see its famous cinghiale (wild boar) rummaging in the undergrowth.
-Beware at night though, that’s when the cinghiale really do roam the roads around Cortona, and some of them are really big!
+Beware at night though, that’s when the cinghiale do roam the roads around Cortona, and some of them are big!

-Visit or sail on Lago Trasimeno, visible from Piazza Garibaldi, where Hannibal once defeated and slaughtered a Roman army of 26,000!
-Yes, these are the mountains of Hannibal on his elephants too!
-The history of the city can best be conveyed at the City Museum in Piazza Signorelli, a good starting point if you have never been to Cortona before and just a few metres from Palazzo Passerini.
+The history of the town can best be conveyed at the City Museum in Piazza Signorelli, a good starting point if you have never been to Cortona before and just a few metres from Palazzo Passerini.

 HISTORY OF PALAZZO PASSERINI

-The people of Cortona welcomed their new mayor by presenting him with the building (Palazzo del Capitano del Popolo) that now overlooks the main Piazza Nazionale.
-This building was then renamed Palazzone Passerini as it is known to this today.
-Confusing perhaps, but the building you now stay in was the original built by Passerini himself.
-However, by 1521 this building had been superseded by events and the advance of the new renaissance age, so styles had changed.
-Like something from your childhood, you discard as a forgotten trinket, it was largely overlooked but may have been occupied by other members of the Passerini family.
+Confusing, perhaps, but the building you now stay in was the original built by Passerini himself.
+However, by 1521, this building had been superseded by events and the advance of the new Renaissance age, so styles had changed.
+Like something from your childhood you discard as a forgotten trinket, it was primarily overlooked but may have been occupied by other members of the Passerini family.

 STEMMA (Crest)